Album: Types of album

-The contents of the album are usually recorded in a studio or live in concert, though may be recorded in other locations, such as at home (as with JJ Cale's Okie, Beck's Odelay, David Gray's White Ladder, and others), in the field – as with early Blues recordings, in prison, or with a mobile recording unit such as the Rolling Stones Mobile Studio.
+The contents of the album are usually recorded in a studio or live in concert, though may be recorded in other locations, such as at home (as with JJ Cale's Okie, Beck's Odelay, David Gray's White Ladder, and others), in the field – as with early blues recordings, in prison, or with a mobile recording unit such as the Rolling Stones Mobile Studio.

 Studio

-Most albums are studio albums — that is, they are recorded in a recording studio with equipment meant to give those overseeing the recording as much control as possible over the sound of the album.
+Most albums are studio albums—that is, they are recorded in a recording studio with equipment meant to give those overseeing the recording as much control as possible over the sound of the album.
 They minimize external noises and reverberations and have highly sensitive microphones and sound mixing equipment.
-In some studios, each member of a band records their part in separate rooms (or even at separate times, while listening to the other parts of the track with headphones to keep the timing right).
-In the 2000s, with the advent of digital recording, it became possible for musicians to record their part of a song in another studio in another part of the world, and send their contribution over digital channels to be included in the final product.
+Band members may record their parts in separate rooms or at separate times, listening to the other parts of the track with headphones to keep the timing right.
+In the 2000s, with the advent of digital recording, it became possible for musicians to record their part of a song in another studio in another part of the world, and send their contribution digitally to be included in the final product.

 Live

 Recordings that are done in one take without overdubbing or multi-tracking are termed "live", even when done in a studio.
-However, the common understanding of a "live album" is one that was recorded at a concert with a public audience, even when the recording is overdubbed or multi-tracked.
+However, the common understanding of a live album is one that was recorded at a concert with a public audience, even when the recording is overdubbed or multi-tracked.
 Concert or stage performances are recorded using remote recording techniques.
 Albums may be recorded at a single concert, or combine recordings made at multiple concerts.
-They may include applause, laughter and other noise from the audience, monologues by the performers between pieces, improvisation, and so on.
+They may include applause, laughter and other noise from the audience, comments by the performers between pieces, improvisation, and so on.
 They may use multitrack recording direct from the stage sound system (rather than microphones placed among the audience), and can employ additional manipulation and effects during post-production to enhance the quality of the recording.

 Notable early live albums include the double album of Benny Goodman, The Famous 1938 Carnegie Hall Jazz Concert, released in 1950.
 Live double albums later became popular during the 1970s.
 Appraising the concept in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said most "are profit-taking recaps marred by sound and format inappropriate to phonographic reproduction (you can't put sights, smells, or fellowship on audio tape).
 But for Joe Cocker and Bette Midler and Bob-Dylan-in-the-arena, the form makes a compelling kind of sense."

-Eric Clapton's Unplugged (1992), over 26 million copies, Garth Brooks' Double Live (1998), over 21 million copies, and Peter Frampton's Frampton Comes Alive!
-(1976), over 11 million copies, are among the best selling live albums.
+Among the best selling live albums are Eric Clapton's Unplugged (1992), selling over 26 million copies, Garth Brooks' Double Live (1998), over 21 million copies, and Peter Frampton's Frampton Comes Alive!
+(1976), over 11 million copies.

-In Rolling Stones 500 Greatest Albums of All Time 18 albums were live albums.